project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/how_to_create_user.md

 ## Scenario

 A company, XYZ Corp, is a global conglomerate with over ten thousand employees, spread across 5 locations.
 Employee training and enablement is one of the core values of the organization.
-To ensure that employees are regularly trained and upskilled, XYZ Corp has decided to use Sunbird for its learning and training solution on 3 topics, namely Life Science, eCommerce and Archeology (Indian, Greek, Mayan). <br>
+To ensure that employees are regularly trained and upskilled, XYZ Corp has decided to use Sunbird for its learning and training solution on 3 topics, namely Life Science, eCommerce and Archeology (Indian, Greek, Mayan).
 Gita is the XYZ Corp's Sunbird adminstrator and has created the necessary structure (root organization called Archeology and sub-organizations - Indian Archeology, Mayan Archeology and Greek Archeology).
 She will now create user(s), within this root organization, who will eventually be assigned specific roles to perform, like write research articles, review them, publish them etc.